Mixed Part and Plate, Corner Loops, Drilling and Tapping.

 Two parts will be processed in this tutorial, and both will be nested on one plate.
 One of these parts requires a high degree of consistency, and so we are going to apply processing to the part before it is nested on the plate.
 We are less concerned about the other part, so we will nest it on the plate first and then apply processing to the plate.

 In such a situation we are able to arrange the nest using both the processed and unprocessed parts.
 Once the nest has been created we can apply processing to the whole plate, but only unprocessed parts will be affected.
-The geometry can then be processed without making any selection, and PrimeCut will only apply it to those parts that are not currently processed.
+This means geometry can be processed without making any selection, and PrimeCut will only apply it to those parts that are not currently processed.

 In this section: